Compressed air tube is an inexpensive and quick to install compressed air supply line for almost any compressed air using application.

 The ‘natural’ polyethylene air tube is rated to handle industrial air pressure in the 120+ PSI range in normal ambient temperature environments.

 Plumbing a machine with dozens of air valves and air cylinders with colored tubing makes problem diagnosis easier on a larger machine.
-For example, you might consider making the cylinder extend air lines one colour, the retract another.
+For example, you might consider making the cylinder extend air lines one color, the retract another.
 Or, if you have pneumatic logic on a machine, you might make all of the control air lines one color, and the power air lines another.

 In this manner, it’s easy to trace a specific air line from the source to its air component, and thus make it easier to determine if there is a problem with air flow to that unit.